A line can be represented by a linear equation. We can find the slope from a linear equation.

 The slope is −2.More Examples of Finding the Slope of a Line from Linear Equations

 All of the linear equations we have seen in this lesson have been in general form (ax + b + c = 0).
 There are other forms of linear equation.
-You must be able to find the y-intercept in all forms of linear equation.-
+You must be able to find the y-intercept in all forms of linear equation.- You need to be able to find the slope of a linear equation in slope-intercept form:

-You need to be able to find the slope of a linear equation in slope-point form:
+finding the slope from a linear equation in slope-intercept form - You need to be able to find the slope of a linear equation in slope-point form:

-Read more about finding the slope from a linear equation in slope-point form
+finding the slope from a linear equation in slope-point form

 Postive And Negative Slopes